-If the prefix Inner used before Join, it specifies that the join between the two tables should be an inner join.
+If the prefix Inner is used before Join, it specifies that the join between the two tables should be an inner join.
 The resultant table contains the combinations between two tables with complete data set from both sides.
-If the prefix Inner is used before the Keep, it defines the two tables should be deduced to their common convergence before stored in QlikView.
-The same way the Left and Right prefixes are used to combine two tables as per their functions.
+If the prefix Inner is used before the Keep, it defines the two tables should be deduced to their common convergence before being stored in QlikView.
+In the same way, the Left and Right prefixes are used to combine two tables as per their functions.

 In a few cases, time intervals don’t store explicitly with a beginning and an end.
 But, they are implied by only one field- the change timestamp.
 For example, when you have currency rates of multiple currencies.
 Each currency rate changes with a new conversion rate.
 Also, the table contains rows with no dates to the initial conversion rate, before the first change was made.

 We can create a FromDate, and ToDate intervals using the script commands given below.